THC overdose: everything you need to know

 Your body often gives you signals when you have consumed too much.
 Pay attention to these signs and act accordingly:

-1. Recognize early warning signs:
+1. Recognising early warning signs :

-3. Hydration and nutrition:
+3. Hydration and nutrition :

-• Drink water: Stay hydrated to support your body and mitigate possible negative effects.
+• Drink water Stay hydrated to support your body and mitigate possible negative effects.

 Conscious and responsible use of cannabis can significantly reduce the risk of THC overdose.
 By starting slowly, consuming edibles carefully and listening to your body, you can ensure a safe and enjoyable cannabis experience.
-Stay informed and share with others to learn from their experiences and optimize your own consumption habits.
+Stay informed and share with others to learn from their experiences and optimise your own consumption habits.

 At the first signs of an overdose, such as nausea, dizziness or increased heart rate, it is advisable to stop consumption, rest and drink plenty of water.
 If in doubt, do not hesitate to seek medical help, especially in the case of severe physical or psychological symptoms.